RagnarB83/ash-documentation/docs/setup.rst

 1. Download the ASH repository
 2. Make sure there is a python3 interpreter on your system (with numpy)
 3. Set: export PYTHONPATH=/path/to/ash   (where /path/to/ash is the directory containing the ASH source code)
-4. Try to run an ASH script (the ASH import line will fail if PYTHONPATH is set incorrectly)
+4. Test ASH by launching: **python3**  and then do: from ash import *        (this will fail if PYTHONPATH is set incorrectly)

 *****************************************************